 6. It’s pretty safe at night, but weird shit still happens.

 Despite ever-dropping crime rates since the 1980’s, Manhattan still seems to have a reputation for being a dangerous place after dark.
 However, it’s not really that dangerous anymore—in my opinion.
 Gentrification is in full-force and nearly every neighborhood in Manhattan (even most of Harlem) seems to be on the upswing.
-Now, don’t get me wrong, the Bronx and a good portion of Brooklyn can be rough, but I’m speaking mostly of Manhattan.
+Now, don’t get me wrong, the Bronx and a good portion of Brooklyn can be rough.
+I’m speaking mostly of Manhattan.
 But despite decent safety, there is still some weird-ass shit that goes on after dark.
-You may be offered cocaine by total strangers on the street, see prostitution acts taking place, and you’ll probably get yelled at by a homeless person of the opposite race at some point in time.
-But since there are so many people constantly around, random acts of violent crime rarely happen so long as you don’t act a fool and don’t show fear if you’re ever confronted.
+You may be offered cocaine by total strangers on the street, see prostitution acts taking place, and you’ll probably get yelled at by a homeless person at some point in time.
+However, since there are so many people constantly around, random acts of violent crime rarely happen so long as you don’t act a fool and don’t show fear if you’re ever confronted.

 7. No friends?
 No worries.